rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 had that sap in his hand,

 and the guy grabbed him or some -- maybe one of them come up from behind him.
-I’m not sure, but one of them grabbed him and actually broke the sap, or the strap, off of his wrist and hit him over the head with it.
+Iâ€™m not sure, but one of them grabbed him and actually broke the sap, or the strap, off of his wrist and hit him over the head with it.

 And then all the local guys all piled in and tore them off and saved dad, you know, from his problem there.
 That was -- that was a tough one.

-But that’s what they did.
+But thatâ€™s what they did.
 And then they had this -- they called it -- you getting a blue ticket out of town, too, that was the other thing.

-If somebody raised too much hell around here, well, then the City of Seldovia would put them on an airplane and send them out of here with the instructions don’t come back.
-We don’t need you here.
+If somebody raised too much hell around here, well, then the City of Seldovia would put them on an airplane and send them out of here with the instructions donâ€™t come back.
+We donâ€™t need you here.

 And then what was the other one that they -- if somebody drank too much.
-If their drinking was a real problem like if they went -- if they had family and they didn’t -- wouldn’t take care of their family, and they spent all their money drinking.
+If their drinking was a real problem like if they went -- if they had family and they didnâ€™t -- wouldnâ€™t take care of their family, and they spent all their money drinking.

 What did they used to call that?
 One was a blue ticket out of town and the other one, oh, 96'd or 86'd.

 86 they call it.
-Yeah, you’re 86'd.
-That means you can’t have a drink in town, you can’t buy a drink, you can’t do anything so --
+Yeah, youâ€™re 86'd.Â That means you canâ€™t have a drink in town, you canâ€™t buy a drink, you canâ€™t do anything so --

 JAN YAEGER: So it was a lot of town -- town cooperation, in other words, was pretty important for --